favware/graphql-pokemon/README.md

 Install client side typings with [NuGet](https://www.nuget.org/).

-Search `GraphqlPokemon` in your NuGet manager and install it from there
+Search `Favware.Graphqlpokemon` in your NuGet manager and install it from there

 ---